mohanmca/cassandra_playground/Cassandra_Cqls_Anki.md

 USE killrvideo;
 ```

-## (Section: Cqls) - How to fetch data from one node using CQLSH

-* Cqlsh looks at the cluster, not node

 ## (Section: Cqls) - Partition Key vs Primary Key

 * Partition key uniquiely identifies partition inside a table
 * Primary key uniquely identifies row inside partition
-* PartitionKey == Primary-Key, every partition has single-row
+* If PartitionKey == Primary-Key, every partition has single-row
 * PrimaryKey = Partition_Key + Clustering Key
   * Partition has multiple rows

+## How to find number of rows in each partition

+1. It is two steps proces (find unique partition kyes, count(*) per partition limit 1)
+1. select video_id from videos per partition limit; select count(*) from vidoes where video_id = 'one-of-video-id'
+  1. Loop above for each partition id

 ## (Section: Cqls) - Create TABLE and load/export data in and out-of-tables